-As you probably know, much of the Christian church will observe, or at least acknowledge, Pentecost this weekend.
+Much of the Christian church will observe, or at least acknowledge, Pentecost today.
 Growing up in a liturgical church, I heard the term “Pentecost” quite a bit each spring, thanks to the important role this Feast plays in the Book of Acts.
-But I had only a fuzzy idea of what it was about.
+But I had only a fuzzy idea what it was about.

 In fact, while things may be going up in flames all around us… like the rest of the Feasts, Pentecost gives us a stunning prophetic picture.
 Stick with me… 🙂 And look up!
 Our redemption is indeed at hand!

 Pentecost is the Greek name for Shavuot, which is the fourth of the seven Feasts of the Lord (Divine Appointments, or moedim מוּאדם) decreed in the Law of Moses.
 This post continues my Divine Appointments: Insights from God’s Calendar series, which focuses on those Feasts of the Lord.
 I’ve also got a resource that summarizes the Feasts in a nutshell, if you’re interested:

 The first three Feasts are tightly clustered, and were beautifully fulfilled in Yeshua’s sacrificial death and resurrection.
 The third Feast, the Feast of Firstfruits. was the feast on which Yeshua’s resurrection occurred.
 Shavuot / Pentecost comes fifty days after that.

 This fourth feast, Shavuot, was one of the three pilgrim feasts, meaning that all Jewish males were required to present themselves in Jerusalem.
 Which explains why Jerusalem was filled with “devout men from every nation under heaven” in Acts 2:5, and why Paul was rushing to reach Jerusalem in time for the Feast in Acts 20:16.